 Click here for an informational poster concerning prohibited weapons.

-Please note that the images in the linked documents are examples of dangerous articles.
+Please note that the images in the linked documents are examples of prohibited weapons.
 They are not definitive.

 Body armour is a garment or item: